Saurav212/simple-linear-regression-using-statsmodel-/README.md

 # simple-linear-regression-using-statsmodel-
+We aim to visualise and build a linear regression model using the advertising dataset.
 This file contain case study for simple linear regression using statsmodel in python.